wizgrav/aframe-effects/README.md

 AFRAME.Effects
 ========

-If anyone want to take ownership of the project, it's yours
+If anyone actually wants to take ownership of the project, it's yours